 - Form Publisher automatically enables the Allow response editing option in your Google form when you enable the option Enable response editing in Form Publisher.
 You would enable response editing when you want Form Publisher to automatically generate a new document when respondents edit their form submission.
 For more information, see Update generated files are response edition.

-You can configure your Google form to automatically send respondents a copy of the responses after they submit them.
+If you’re wondering how to copy a Google Form and send it to respective respondents, you’ll be happy to know that it is possible through the settings.
+In fact, you can configure your Google form to automatically send respondents a copy of the responses after they submit them.

 In the old UI of Google Forms, to enable the sending of copies of the submitted responses to the respondents, you had to first enable the Collect email addresses checkbox and then enable the Response receipts checkbox.